Furnace Shortage Update: November 2021

 Are you an Edmonton homeowner hoping to buy a new AC or furnace this year?
 As a result of the COVID-19 pandemic, there is currently a shortage of raw materials used for the production and installation of HVAC systems.
-This material supply issue has resulted in an HVAC shortage, including a furnace and AC shortage.
+This material supply issue has resulted in an HVAC shortage.
+In particular, an AC and furnace shortage has impacted Edmonton homeowners.

 What does this mean for homeowners in Alberta?

-In addition to difficulty finding your ideal AC or furnace, price increases are just around the corner.
+In addition to difficulty finding your ideal HVAC system, price increases are just around the corner.

-Here’s what you need to know about this HVAC shortage and how you can prepare.
+Here’s what you need to know about this AC and furnace shortage and how you can prepare.

 HVAC Material Shortages and Increased Costs

 As mentioned, many HVAC materials are currently in short supply in Alberta and around the world.
-This has resulted in an AC shortage and will negatively impact the availability of furnaces in the coming fall and winter.
+This has resulted in a massive AC and furnace shortage.

 But, what HVAC material shortages are causing these issues?